 Sticky Password is one of the cheaper password management services currently available.

-Although Roboform offers a robust and powerful password management solution for businesses, it loses some marks for its basic user interface and high cost.
+Although Roboform offers a robust and powerful business password management solution, it loses some marks for its basic user interface and high cost.
 There are also few innovative features to speak of.

-Nonetheless, RoboForm is reliable, and the features it does have operate seamlessly to protect your business credentials.
+Nonetheless, RoboForm password manager is reliable, and the features it does have operate seamlessly to protect your business credentials.
 Password generation, sharing, and syncing are included, as is offline access and SSO technology.

 A business-specific feature we are pleased to see is emergency access.
 So if you or an employee ever lose access to your account, you can restore access and recover essential data.
 Advanced administrator controls also make RoboForm ideal for organizations.